 Menu Item Description Add Video Action (Command-K) Adds a Video Action to the selected clip at the location of the scrubber.
 A Video Action allows you to apply effects like Zoom, Pan, and Rotate to your video clip.
 Add Audio Action Adds an Audio Action to the selected clip.
 An Audio Action allows you to apply various effects on the audio of the selected clip, such as ducking, or adjusting the volume.
 Add Screen Recording Action (Command-R) Adds a Screen Recording Action to the selected screen recording clip.
 Screen Recording actions enable you to modify the size of the Mouse Pointer, add click effects, or show keys pressed, for example.
 Add Callout (Command-L) Adds a Callout to the selected screen recording clip.
 A callout lets you focus attention on a section of your project.
 For example, you can highlight the mouse pointer by dimming everything but the area just around the mouse pointer or highlight and magnify the foreground window.
+Add Touch Callout Provides a way to automatically receive "touch" events from the iOS device.
+Add Snapback Action Let you add a Video, Audio, or Screen Recording action.
+Templates Allows you at add a global template Manage Templates Displays the Manage Templates window.
+Create Template Action Lets you name and create a new template action.
+Update Template Updates all the actions in the current document.
+Go to Next Action Within a clip, selects the next action.
+Go to Previous Action Within a clip, selects the previous action.
+Play Selected Action Plays the currently selected action.

-Goto Next Action Within a clip, selects the next action.
-Goto Previous Action Within a clip, selects the previous action.
-Curve Type By default, actions are applied to the clip in a linear manner.
+Menu Item Description Curve Type By default, actions are applied to the clip in a linear manner.
 For example, when applying a scaling action, the image size changes by equal amounts from start to finish.
 This may be perceived as too abrupt, so you can modify the rate with which an action is applied.
-The Curve Type menu item has these submenu items: Default Linear transition.
+The Curve Type menu item has these submenu items: Linear Linear transition.
 Ease-In Starting slow, speeding up towards the end.
 Ease-Out Starting fast, slowing down towards the end.
 Ease-In & Out Starting and ending slowly, faster in the middle.
+Exponential Ease-In Starting slow, speeding up exponentially towards the end.
+Exponential Ease-Out Starting fast, slowing down exponentially towards the end.
+Exponential Ease-In & Out Starting and ending slowly, exponentially faster in the middle.
 None Applies action immediately.
 The duration of the action is ignored if this option is applied.